WedrownyElite/SelfSync/CONTRIBUTING.md

 ---

 ## 💡 Suggesting Features
-Have an idea for VibeCheck?
+Have an idea for Self Sync?
 Awesome!
-- Check if it already exists in [Ideas](https://github.com/WedrownyElite/VibeCheck/discussions/categories/ideas)
+- Check if it already exists in [Ideas](https://github.com/WedrownyElite/Self Sync/discussions/categories/ideas)
 - Describe the problem your ideas solves
-- Explain why it improves VibeCheck
+- Explain why it improves Self Sync
 - Include sketches, mockups, or examples if possible.

 ---